simplyyCarlos/simplyyCarlos/README.md

 - 🌱 I’m currently learning **JavaScript**

-- 🤝 I’m looking for help with **Any projects you think I can help you with.**
+- 🤝 I’m looking to help with **Any projects you think I can help you with and that can make me improve.**

 - 📫 You can reach me on Discord **simplyy#7546**